FIR (First information report under C.R.P.C, 1973)

 • It is a particular first in point of time;

-• It is on the basis of this information the investigation into the offence commences.
+• It is based on this information the investigation into the offence commences.

 The information given to a police officer and reduced to writing as required by this section is called thefirst information report.
 The first information report is not mentioned in this code but a report recorded under this section is known as the first information report.